bespoke-silicon-group/accelerator-debugger/README.md

 ## Getting Started
-For ease of compatibility, we only support VCD (value change dump) files, instead of Synopsys's proprietary VPD file format.
+For ease of compatibility, we support VCD (value change dump) files, instead of Synopsys's proprietary VPD file format.
 To convert between VPD files and VCD files, Synopsys provides a tool with a standard VCS installation: